 Some companies that have advertised via Sales Agents UK are also working actively to find specific customer leads to give to their agents.
 It is no coincidence that these also are the companies that experience tremendous success with their network of agents, and sales agents thrive working on their behalf.

 Remember to get a written contract with the principal.
-Contact us if you would like a written template for an agency contract.
+Sign up as Premium Agent with us if you would like a written template for an agency contract.

-A while ago we came across an agent who just recently had decided to start a small business.
+A while ago (in 2018) we came across an agent who had decided to start a small business.
 Almost right away he delivered a huge sale worth £millions, but only had a verbal agreement and a none-binding e-mail exchange where the principal “promised” a 5 percent commission.
 As soon as the agent delivered the sales contract the principal changed his tune and was only willing to give a 1 percent commission.
-The difference amounted to many millions and the case is now in the judicial system (pr.
-31.09.
-2017).
-We hope to tell the whole story when the outcome of the case is clear.
+The difference amounted to many millions and the case ended up in judicial system.
+The agent lost.

 Remember that both parties in the contract are equal.
 When you start a small business with an agency you’re not an employee of the principal.
 You guys are business partners and your dialogue and communication should reflect that.